AemieJ/watch-wolf-client/README.md

 ![Tweet Entities Report](./image/tweet/hindi/tweet_hi_entities.png)

 # Authors
-We, the team Twelfth Hour are the author of LIT.
+We, the team Twelfth Hour are the authors of Watch Wolf.
 Follow us if you find us interesting 💻😄 as we are two big time computer geeks.

 ## Aemie Jariwala
 📌 `Github`: https://github.com/AemieJ <br/>